-When you're in the market for an immigration attorney that can deliver results, you need to choose someone with experience in the law that will take the time to explain your options fully so you may be able to make an educated decision.
-At McGregor & Oblad, we put years of experience and our knowledge of the detailed nuances of immigration law to work for you.
+When you're searching for an immigration attorney that can deliver results, you need someone with experience in the law who will explain your options fully so you can make an educated decision.
+At McGregor & Oblad, we put years of experience and our detailed knowledge of immigration law to work for you.
 Having a green card is one of the best ways to avoid immigration problems.
-However, many people don't know or understand the proper procedure for being granted this permit, and end up facing issues as a result.
+However, many people don't understand the proper procedure for being granted this permit and end up facing issues.

-Green Cards--technically called Permanent Residence Cards--permit you to live in the United States as a permanent resident alien.
-With a Permanent Residence Card, you may travel more freely, you may petition for other family members to come to the U.S., and you will be eligible to become a U.S. Citizen.
+Green Cards—technically called Permanent Residence Cards—permit you to live in the United States as a permanent resident alien.
+With a Permanent Residence Card, you may travel more freely and petition for other family members to come to the U.S. You will also be eligible to become a U.S. Citizen.
 There are many ways to get a Permanent Resident Card, but they are typically offered to the following qualifying groups:

 - Spouses and parents of U.S. Citizens